CITIZEN SCIENCE

-Since July 2020, a small group of volunteers have been sampling in Drayton Harbor to monitor for Harmful Algae Blooms.
-We've been collecting plankton net tow samples and whole water samples, as well as recording temperature and salinity and other field data.
-We are tracking for the presence and abundance of phytoplankton species that cause toxicity to shellfish or fish kills.
-We are tracking four target species: Pseudo-nitzschia spp., Alexandrium spp., Dinophysis spp., and Heterosigma spp.
-We also do observations and semi-quantitative and quantitative microscopic counts of other phytoplankton to contribute to understanding the population dynamics of these important organisms.
-Rick Beauregard.
+Since July 2020, a small group of volunteers has been sampling in Drayton Harbor to monitor for harmful algal blooms, or HABs.
+They have been collecting plankton net tows and whole water samples, while recording temperature, salinity, and other field data.
+They monitor the presence and abundance of harmful phytoplankton species that can lead to shellfish toxicity or fish kills, specifically Pseudo-nitzschia spp., Alexandrium spp., Dinophysis spp., and Heterosigma spp.
+Additionally, they conduct both semi-quantitative and quantitative microscopic counts of other phytoplankton to gain insights into population dynamics.

 Crab Team